 It’s not hard to guess where our next game is set in: the world of Mayas, the legendary Meso-American civilization.
 (Have you seen Mel Gibson’s movie Apocalypto?)
 The theme and artwork are very Mayan, making it stand out from the rest.

 Hand in hand with the Mayan them goes the main attraction of the game: the moving cogs.

-That’s where the cogs come in.
+And here’s where the cogs come in.
 They provide a moving platform, changing the action slots your workers are on with every turn.

 On your turn, you have two actions available.
 You either place any number of workers on the cogs (possibly paying corn to feed them) or you remove them, carrying out actions that they are currently on.

 That makes Tzolk’in a very strategic game.
 You must plan several rounds ahead, placing workers and then removing them when they’re exactly on the slot you need.
 There’s very little luck involved and player interaction is limited to competing for slots, so it’s all about planning your path to victory.
 There are multiple available.